KEND

 KEND (106.5 FM) is a commercial radio station licensed to serve Roswell, New Mexico, United States.
 The station, which began broadcasting in 1990, is currently owned by the Pecos Valley Broadcasting Company.

 KEND broadcasts a news and talk format featuring syndicated personalities Rush Limbaugh, Sean Hannity, Mark Levin, Clyde Lewis, and George Noory.

 History

 KEND previously had an adult hits music format branded as "Jack FM".
 The station also aired an active rock format as "The Mix" from 2003 to 2007.
-In the spring of 2015 KEND switched to news/talk, shortly after KBIM AM 910/93.7 had dropped the format for rhythmic CHR in April; most of KBIM's syndicated programming was picked up by KEND.
+In the spring of 2015 KEND switched to a news/talk format, shortly after KBIM AM 910/93.7 had dropped the format for rhythmic CHR in April; most of KBIM's syndicated programming was moved to KEND.

 The station was assigned the KEND call sign by the Federal Communications Commission on January 25, 1990.

 The call letters KEND previously belonged to 1590 AM in Lubbock, Texas, now KDAV.